V2arK/alfred-warp-intergration/README.md

 After installation, simply type `w` followed by your command in Alfred.
 The command will execute in Warp with the specified configuration.

-## Troubleshooting and FAQ

-For common issues and questions, please put an issue.